 Opening hours: Mon-Fri 11:30am to 3pm, 5:30pm to 11:30pm, Sat 6pm to 11:30pm

 Image credit: @jeremylim_

-Crab is commonly seen as an expensive item, but Granchio ($12) features a creamy tomato sauce bursting with shredded crab meat.
-If you’re on a budget, don’t be intimidated by the fancy name and plump for the Barbabietola Rossa ($9); spaghetti coated with a creamy beetroot-based sauce.
+Crab is commonly seen as an expensive item, but Granchio ($14.40) features a creamy tomato sauce bursting with shredded crab meat.
+If you’re on a budget, get the Pesto ($10.60) that’s served with house-made pesto sauce.